SteGriff/SpaceFleet/README.md

 ## Combat

 Units which pass each other during their move step and are enemies will enter a space battle.
 Any allied units on the same spot will be involved.

+## Teams

+The game is considered to be played in two teams; Human and Enemies (Computer).
+Teams are stored as an `Integer`.

+	Human : 0
+	Enemies : 1

+This means that enemies don't bother each other, just the human player.
+We can build this out in future.